stratacommons/stratacommons.github.io/docs/organizer_admin_faq/categories.md

 parent: Organizer Admin FAQ
 ---

-# How to edit or add categories.
+# Category adding or editing.

 *We have a different filing system and don't want to use the Organizer's categories.
 Can we change these?*